-Historical information related to bear occurrences in BMA 4 was obtained from multiple datasets including Government of Alberta (GOA) ENFOR Occurrence Reports, Kananaskis Emergency Services (KES) data and GOA Aversive Conditioning (AC) records.
+Historical information related to bear occurrences in BMA 4 was obtained from multiple datasets including Government of Alberta ENFOR Occurrence Reports, Kananaskis Emergency Services data and Aversive Conditioning records.
 These included occurrences, mortalities and management translocations.
 Duplicate occurrences were combined into a single reported occurrence for this report.
-Occurrences were defined as any situation where some form of physical damage has been done by an animal to a persons property or possessions, the animal has obtained unnatural human foods, the interaction has elicited a response from the bear that heightens concern over the safety of the observer, or the interaction has occurred in a location where the presence of such animals creates a high risk to public safety.
-In short, they include those situations where the risk is considered to be 'unacceptable' to the public and a formal response from GOA staff is required.
+Occurrences were defined as:

+- any situation where some form of physical damage has been done by an animal to a persons property or possessions, - ii) the animal has obtained unnatural human foods, - the interaction has elicited a response from the bear that heightens concern over the safety of the observer or, - iv) the interaction has occurred in a location where the presence of such animals creates a high risk to public safety.

+In short, they include those situations where the risk is considered to be 'unacceptable' to the public and a formal response from government staff is required.
 This would include situations where bears were feeding on natural foods in occupied campgrounds or in residential areas, bears feeding on unnatural foods, causing property damage, or bears exhibiting aggressive behaviour towards the public.
 These Occurrences were attributed a risk based Occurrence Level category; Low, Moderate, High, Very High or Extreme which are based on work done by the Wind River Bear Institute (Hunt, 1999).
 They are intended to categorize the severity of each incident from a public safety / risk perspective and will help to inform management priorities for instituting mitigation efforts.
 For a definition of Occurrence Levels, refer to Appendix I. Situations where people saw bears on trails or in the backcountry, and the risk involved was deemed to be acceptable given the nature of the activity were defined as Sightings and are not included in this Occurrence Summary.

-In the southern portion of BMA 4, primarily within the Bow Valley, ENFOR data was supplemented with KES and AC data.
+In the southern portion of BMA 4, primarily within the Bow Valley, ENFOR data was supplemented with Kananaskis Emergency Services and Aversive Conditioning data.
 Both of these databases have been in place for 15+ years and capture additional information that ENFOR does not include.
 For this reason, the numbers of Occurrences may be higher in places like Canmore where the success of Bow Valley WildSmart's Education and Outreach programs has resulted in higher than normal bear activity reporting from the general public.
-This may have resulted in more efficient reporting of overall Occurrence data than in other areas where reporting compliance may not be as high.
+This may result in more efficient reporting of overall Occurrence data than in other areas where reporting compliance may not be as high.
 It is important to note that only those situations that meet the definition of Occurrences are included here.
-Given that the Draft GBRP identifies the need to manage by individual BMA, utilization of these databases should be seen as providing a more accurate picture of bear activity within those specific areas.
+Given that the Draft Grizzly Bear Recovery Plan identifies the need to manage by individual BMA, utilization of these databases provides a relatively accurate picture of bear activity within those specific areas.

-Mortalities and translocations were summarized from both ENFOR and grizzly bear capture data located within the provincial Fish and Wildlife Management Information System (FWMIS).
-Predator compensation data was obtained through the provincial GOA Livestock Compensation database.
+Mortalities and translocations were summarized from both ENFOR and grizzly bear capture data located within the provincial Fish and Wildlife Management Information System.
+Predator compensation data was obtained through the provincial Livestock Compensation database.